michaeltieso/discourse-mediabot/README.md

 #### Setting Up API Keys

 1. **In Discourse Admin**:
-   - Go to Admin → Settings → Plugins → MediaBot
+   - Go to Admin → Settings → Plugins → Discourse MediaBot
    - Enter your API keys in the respective fields
    - Keys are stored securely and marked as secrets
    - Changes take effect immediately